Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonDynamoDB.md

 - `Fortunately, all the copies of data usually reach consistency within a second`.

 ### Strong Consistency Model
-- The second model is called the Strong Consistency Model.
+- The second model is called the `Strong Consistency Model`.
 - This model has a delay in writing the data, but it guarantees that you will always see the updated data every time you read it.

 # References